escobard/ethereum-apps/notes.md

 			- The ABI is used to interface the Byte code used for the smart constract, to visually show data from the contract.
 - we can use the remix online application to debug solidity code while writing it - remix.ethereum.org

+### REMIX: remix.ethereum.org

+- IDE for solidity, can test / compile smart contracts live.
+	- REMIX is powered by a testing ETHEREUM network.
+	- in the RUN tab, we can change the following network properties:
+		- Environment: can choose the environment that we want.
+		- Account: Creates accounts automatically created for testing purposes.
+			+ has multiple accounts with 100 ether - makes testing contracts really easy
+		- Gas limit: will return to this concept later.
+		- Value: sets the value of the currency that we want.
+		- SUPER AWESOME - THE CONTRACT FUNCTION UI:
+			- This area of the IDE shows the functions within your contract.
+			- We can create an INSTANCE of our smart contract CLASS here.
+			- This allows us to test returned data, by analysing the INSTANCES created on the test network.
+			- We can also test the function callbacks to retreive data from the smart contract.
+			- We can also check the TRANSACTION OBJECT with each instance, by clicking on the details button within the console.